 Let’s sew the top now.

-Prepare your sewing machine – change the needle, choose the thread you are going to use.
-For my project I used a ball point needle specially designed for knit fabric.
+Prepare your sewing machine – change the needle, and choose the thread you are going to use.
+For my project, I used a ballpoint needle specially designed for knit fabric.

 I have a review of this thread on my blog How to use Eloflex – an innovative stretchable sewing thread from Coats

 So, pin front to back at shoulder seams with right sides together matching edges and stitch.
 Seam allowances are 3/16 inch or 5 mm.

 Sew also the collar pieces together.

 Trim the seam allowances on the collar and don’t forget to cut corners.
 Turn the collar right side out.

 Thread, fastening, and glue at Amazon (I will use all later in the process):

 Be careful with the iron settings.
 For example, for my spandex fabric, I set my iron on wool.

 The collar piece is so small so I decided to pin it to my ironing board so it doesn’t move out of its shape.